Searching for Ranthambore Tigers

 Yet as the safari guide rightly pointed out, “Nothing is guaranteed.”

 Despite the tourist board rhetoric, many people do spend a week here without seeing a tiger.
-A colleague, Wild Junket, contacted me on twitter recently to ask whether or not it was even worth the trip.
+Someone even asked me on Twitter the other day as to whether it was worth making the trip.